flectra-hq/flectra/addons/stock/doc/stock.rst

 Using these routes is simple as you just need to select them on e.g. a product or product category, but configuring them correctly is a little more difficult.
 This is the reason why OpenERP will create the necessary routes automatically when you create a new warehouse.
 Configuring the warehouse can then be a simple as choosing two step incoming and 3 step delivery, will always be supplied from warehouse B, will be purchased, ...

-We will however explain the routes as you might maybe enhance the basic config from Flectra.
+We will however explain the routes as you might maybe enhance the basic config from Odoo.

 ======
 Routes